 Sargent Ponds Loop

-The Sargent Ponds Loop makes for an excellent outing for the entire family.
+The Sargent Ponds Loop makes for an excellent outing.
 One of the nice things about this loop is it can be hiked in its entirety or only in parts.
 With three very distinctive ponds along the loop, a visitor could visit one or all of them depending on what they have in mind.
+Sargent Ponds are located in the 43,460 acre Sargent Ponds Wild Forest and are open to all kinds of outdoor activities, including mountain biking, hiking, backpacking, fishing, trail running, snowmobiling, snowshoeing, cross-country skiing, and hunting.
+Described is a loop hike of the Sargent Ponds.

 How to get there